Hidden Convexity in Queueing Models: Polyak-Łojasiewicz-Kurdyka (PŁK) Condition

 In Definition~\ref{def: PLK condition}, $\partial \delta_\cx(x)$ denotes the subdifferential of $\delta_\cx(x)$ and is the normal cone of $\cx$ at $x$.
 Despite variations such as whether the domain is bounded or not, or whether the objective function is differentiable or not, an essential property of the PŁK condition is that optimization problems satisfying it exclude all suboptimal stationary or local optimal points \citep{karimi2016linear}.
 Hence, the PŁK condition serves as a perfect candidate to explain the empirical success of first-order methods.
-In the following, we establish the PŁK condition for the original optimization problem (\ref{opt-main problem}), which requires modifying Assumption~\ref{assumption:mu_hat} as follows.